MechanicalRock/mechanicalrock.github.io/_posts/2020-01-06-github-actions-for-sam.md

 This is not dissimilar to the 'split build and release' pipeline that [Forrest Brazeal](https://forrestbrazeal.com/) mentions on [Serverless Chats](https://www.serverlesschats.com/14).
 It is my preferred pipeline to use when a package repository is a non-negotiable element, either because it is a reusable template (e.g. library code) or the deployment involves needed to pull from a central repository (e.g. container orchestration systems).
 I'm usually less concerned with splitting build and release for something I expect to continuously releasing off the head of master, like an internal application or SaaS product.
 In this cases I'm not normally delegating control of what version is used to the client.

-Additionally, I prefer my CI system to have limited git permissions.
+I prefer my CI system to have limited git permissions.
 I've seen plenty of pipelines that do auto-tagging and/or create commits.
 I am generally not a fan of this, as I prefer the flow of data (in this case changes to the repository) to be one way.
 I personally find it very annoying parsing out auto-generated commits from a repositories history, and at worst I've seen teams accidently overwrite history and/or destroy their code bases.
 For these reasons I try to avoid it.

--- image goes here

 # Creating a Github Actions Workflow